fermentationist/chat-console/README.md

 - **`ACTIVATE_BOT`** - if "true", chatbot will be activated for all hosts listed in BOT_ENABLED_HOSTNAMES
 - **`BOT_ENABLED_HOSTNAMES`** - An array of strings - a list of hostnames whose chat rooms should have the chatbot present.
 If a hostname is not listed, that host's chat room will have no chatbot.
 - **`BOT_NAME`** - The name to give the AI chatbot, if not included, default value will be used
+- **`BOT_INSTRUCTIONS`** - If provided, will be used as the chatbot's system prompt to define its behavior.
+Refer to the AI as "the assistant" when formulating instructions. (e.g. "The assistant is a chatbot that answers questions about the weather.")
 - **`VERBOSE_LOGS`** - if "true", server will log the content of all user chat messages
 - **`WAKE_SERVER_URL`** - URL of the chat server, if present, server will make a fetch call to this URL every WAKE_SERVER_INTERVAL milliseconds
 - **`WAKE_SERVER_INTERVAL`** - milliseconds to wait between calls to WAKE_SERVER_URL